On finite $d$-maximal groups: Introduction

 \begin{theorem} Let $(P,\alpha)$ be a maximal $(p,q)$-pair.
 If $q>2$, then $P$ has class at most $2$. \end{theorem}

-The proof of \cref{th:q=2} involves results, given in \cref{sec:reg}, on maximal $(p,q)$-pairs $(P,\alpha)$ where $P$ is regular.
-The class of regular $p$-groups is not only easier to study, but is also a reasonable family to restrict to.
+The proof of \cref{th:q=2} is given in \cref{sec:reg}, and involves results on maximal pairs $(P,\alpha)$ where $P$ is regular (the definition of regularity is given in Section \ref{subsecRegularity}).
+The class of regular $p$-groups is not only easier to study, but also a reasonable family to restrict to.
 Indeed, as soon as $p\geq 2d$ and $(P,\alpha)$ is a maximal pair of rank $d$, the group $P$ is regular (see \cref{lem:reg}). \\

-\textbf{Notation.} For a finite group $G$, let $|G|$ denote the order of $G$.
-We use standard notation to denote its characteristic subgroups; namely we write \begin{itemize} \item $\ZG(G)$ for the center of $G$, \item $\Phi(G)$ for the Frattini subgroup of $G$, \item $(\gamma_i(G))_{i\geq 1}$ for the lower central series of $G$. \end{itemize} If $p$ is a prime number, $n$ a non-negative integer, and $P$ a finite $p$-group, we write $\Omega_n(P)$ and $\mho_n(P)$ for the following subgroups:
+\textbf{Notation.} We use standard group theory notation and write \begin{itemize} \item $\ZG(G)$ for the center of $G$, \item $\Phi(G)$ for the Frattini subgroup of $G$, \item $(\gamma_i(G))_{i\geq 1}$ for the lower central series of $G$. \end{itemize} If $p$ is a prime number, $n$ a non-negative integer, and $P$ a finite $p$-group, we write $\Omega_n(P)$ and $\mho_n(P)$ for the following subgroups:

 \textbf{Acknowledgements.} The second author has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 741420).
 The third author was funded by the Italian program Rita Levi Montalcini for young researchers, Edition 2020.
+We are thankful to the anonymous referees for their comments, which helped improve the exposition of this paper.